BioPhoton/ngRe/README.md

 In this way, it is easy to have a simplified public API but flexibility internally.

 **Decorators that:**
-- rely on configurable multicasting similar to `multicast` operator
+- rely on configurable multicasting similar to `multicast` operator. this provides a generic configurable way for all cases
 ---